Best White-Label Voice AI Platform 2026: How to Choose (and Top 10)

 Where it falls short

-At $199-$299/month, Voicerr now costs as much as native platforms like Trillet while remaining a wrapper, so agencies pay native-tier subscription prices without native infrastructure or compliance.
+The $28/month headline is genuinely cheap to start reselling, but that price only buys a UI over someone else's engine: agencies still pay VAPI/Retell per-minute on top and carry the upstream's outage and pricing risk.
+Voicerr's own reported swing toward $199-$299/month is itself a case study in that volatility, so a low entry price can erode fast.
 It publishes no SOC 2, HIPAA, or GDPR certifications, which is disqualifying for regulated industries, and it inherits every risk in the VAPI/Retell dependency chain on top of provider fees.
 Support runs through a Discord community rather than direct engineering access, and documentation and track record remain thin.

 Margin Math: 20 Clients at $350/Month